Fraud Blocker

 Dominique Durand, professor of biomedical engineering at Case Western Reserve University says “Researchers have thought that the brain’s endogenous electrical fields are too weak to propagate wave transmission, But it appears the brain may be using the fields to communicate without synaptic transmissions, gap junctions or diffusion.”

-The team tested its theory both by way of computer modeling and observing activity in the hippocampus of a mouse brain, the central region associated with memory and spatial navigation.
-While the electrical field was weak, with an amplitude of around 2.6 mV/mm, the team found that beginning with one cell or a group of cells, the field was able to stimulate neighboring neurons which in turn stimulated their neighboring neurons.
+The team tested its theory both by way of computer modelling and observing activity in the hippocampus of a mouse brain, the central region associated with memory and spatial navigation.
+While the electrical field was weak, with an amplitude of around 2.6 mV/mm, the team found that beginning with one cell or a group of cells, the field was able to stimulate neighbouring neurons which in turn stimulated their neighbouring neurons.
 This resulted in a spread of signals throughout the brain at a rate of around 10 cm per second.

 By blocking the electrical field and increasing the distance between the cells in the computer model, the team found they could slow down the speed of the wave.
 This furthered their belief that the mild electrical field is in fact behind the propagation of these type of brain signals.